ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 2.md

 See the [project code](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Services/BaseWASMDataService.cs) for the full class.

 The client version of the class is relatively simple, using the *HttpClient* to make API calls to the server.
-Again we rely on naming conventions for boilerplating.
+Again we rely on naming conventions for boilerplating to work.

 Using Create as an example.